Northeastern Huskies men's soccer

 The Northeastern Huskies men's soccer is an intercollegiate varsity sports team of Northeastern University in NCAA Division I college soccer, located in Boston, Massachusetts.
 The team competes in the Colonial Athletic Association and plays its home matches at Parsons Field, a 7,000-seat multi-purpose stadium in Brookline, Massachusetts.
 The facilities include two multipurpose weight and cardio rooms in the Cabot Center and Matthews Arena.

 The Huskies are currently led by head coach Jeremy Bonomo, who took the position in February 2024 after serving as a head coach at the University of Wisconsin-Green Bay.
-The team has an all-time record 285–387–87 through the 2024 season.
-The Huskies have made two appearances in the NCAA tournament with a combined record of 2–2, in 2002 and 2012.
+The team has an all-time record 289–389–89 through September 19, 2026.
+The Huskies have made two appearances in the NCAA tournament with a combined record of 2–2-1, in 2002 and 2012.